mdabrowski1990/uds/docs/source/pages/user_guide/segmentation.rst

         uds_message_1 = can_segmenter.desegmentation(can_packets_1)
         uds_message_2 = can_segmenter.desegmentation(can_packets_2)

-    .. warning:: Desegmentation performs only sanity check on CAN Packets (not full validation of CAN packets content), therefore as long as a message can be decoded out of CAN packets (even if it is incompatible with Diagnostic on CAN ISO standards) as long it will not raise an error.
+    .. warning:: Desegmentation performs only sanity check of CAN Packets content, therefore some inconsistencies with Diagnostic on CAN standard might be silently accepted as long as a message can be decoded out of provided CAN packets.